cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 |Liberty datasource |T2       |false         |false               |rollback CICS UOW                |
 |Liberty dataSource |T4       |true or false |true                |commit database update           |

 To avoid differences and provide consistent behaviour, a global transaction can be used to control the transactional scope of all updates.
 Our sample contains a set of transactional service endpoints, such as `/addEmployeeTx` that map to service methods that create a global transaction using the Spring `@Transactional` annotation, as shown below.
-This ensures all the work performed within the scope of that method is part of a single global transaction coordinated by Libety.
+This ensures all the work performed within the scope of that method is part of a single global transaction coordinated by Liberty.
 That work includes the CICS UOW, and any resources it controls, such as JDBC type 2 connections - as well as any requests to Liberty managed resources such as JDBC with type 4 connectivity.

 ```java
     @GetMapping("/addEmployeeTx/{firstName}/{lastName}")